Even Picasso’s blue period came to an end.

 It is in this moment, I presume, that they take an even closer look at my profile, where I make no attempt to hide the fact that I’m a mom.
 The most practical thing you need to know about dating me is that I have children.
 I just finished dating someone who had very little desire to have children or be a dad.
 I think he’d be a good one, of course, but I also just liked dating him, not a mother, but as a woman.
 There was a compartmentalizing of my life that, to be honest, fit in well with my custody schedule and what I was looking for at the time.

-But as that season was coming to an end — my blue period, as it will be known — I’d started to contemplate what an even more intimate and meaningful love might look like.
+But as that season was coming to an end, I’d started to contemplate what an even more intimate and meaningful love might look like.
 One that allows for compartmentalizing — establishing a healthy adult relationship that has nothing to do with raising kids — but one that also has a capacity to grow.
 Expanding my own capacity for life has been my mantra for years now, ever since that day on my yoga mat when I took a breath that was deeper than any I had known.
 I felt my blood flow to parts of my body and my mind that had been in stasis.

 That was the first day of my new life, one that now includes this very quirky thing called online dating, and I’m bringing my A game.
 (That’s “A” for authenticity, BTW.)